parttimenerd/asgct2-demo/README.md

 The `comp_level` states the compilation level of the method related to the frame with higher numbers representing "more" compilation. `0` is defined as interpreted.
-It is modelled after the `CompLevel` enum in `compiler/compilerDefinitions`:
+It is modeled after the `CompLevel` enum in `compiler/compilerDefinitions`:

 ```cpp
 // Enumeration to distinguish tiers of compilation